chrisjohnston1986/reading-notes/README.md

 [Click to view my GitHub portfolio page!](https://github.com/chrisjohnston1986)

-Growth mindset is the ability to overcome obstables and persevere.
+Growth mindset is the ability to overcome obstacles and persevere.

 A few reminders, *which will serve to guide myself*, in keeping the growth mindset: